• Skip to main content

 Similarly, 25% to gold is much too high for my tastes.
 If you've read any of my other posts on portfolios that utilize gold, you know I'm not a big fan of the metal.
 It has a nonnegative correlation to stocks, albeit low/small, is much more volatile than bonds, is not a value-producing asset (it has a real expected return of zero), and has not been a reliable inflation hedge historically.
 While it has offered protection in some inflationary periods in the past, we can't reliably predict how gold will behave in the future.

-I suspect the large emphasis on gold may be due at least partially to Harry Browne’s being the Libertarian Party presidential nominee in both 1996 and 2000.
+Again, I suspect the large emphasis on gold is due at least partially to Harry Browne's being the Libertarian Party presidential nominee in both 1996 and 2000.
 The Libertarian Party platform has a historical distrust of US monetary policy by the Federal Reserve and a suggestion of returning to the gold standard, wherein money is based on a fixed amount of physical gold.

 Speaking of US monetary policy, your excitement – or lack thereof – over gold likely also depends on your view of it.
 I'm personally of the mind that monetary policy in the United States is a fundamentally different beast post-Volcker (1982), allowing us to [hopefully] avoid a runaway inflationary environment like we saw in the late 1970's, when bonds suffered and gold did well.